-Bodhi's passion for efficiency, renewables, and energy fostered in his graduate studies at the University of Cambridge Engineering program in Sustainable Development.
-There he worked on sustainability, developing nation, waste-to-energy, and renewable energy matters leading to a dissertation on the previously unexplored topic of vehicle-to-grid (V2G) potential for the UK electric grid.
-His undergraduate research included virtual reality modeling language and genetic algorithm projects blended with multimedia, along with a healthy dose of Gator pride from the University of Florida where he was recognized as the graduating class Outstanding Male Leader.
+Bodhi’s passion for efficiency, renewables, and energy was fostered in his graduate studies at the University of Cambridge Engineering program in Sustainable Development leading to a dissertation on the previously unexplored topic of vehicle-to-grid (V2G) potential for the UK’s electric grid.
+His undergraduate research included virtual reality modeling and genetic algorithm projects blended with multimedia, along with a healthy dose of Gator pride from the University of Florida where he was recognized as the Outstanding Male Leader.

 RMI Outlet, Rocky Mountain Institute's blog, explores topics critical to RMI's mission to drive the efficient and restorative use of resources.